CodetoInvent/Signal-Strength/README.md

 # Signal-Strength
 This is a very simple project to track signal strength even in background along with the latitude and longitude.

-What you can expect:
+What you can expect?

-Signal strength tracking [ foreground and background ] Tracking latitude and longitude you are free to customize the code acording to your need
+1. Signal strength tracking [ foreground and background ]
+2. Tracking latitude and longitude you are free to customize the code acording to your need